What is bedwetting?

 There are two types of bedwetting:

-Primary bedwetting is viewed as a delay in maturation of the nervous system.
-At 5 years of age, approximately 20% of children wet the bed at least once a month, with about 5% of males and 1% of females wetting nightly.
-By 6 years of age, only about 10% of children are bedwetters -- the large majority being boys.
-The percentage of all children who are bedwetters continues to diminish by 50% each year after 5 years of age.
-Family history plays a big role in predicting primary bedwetting.
-If one parent was a bedwetter, the offspring have a 45% chance of a developing primary enuresis as well.
+Primary bedwetting is viewed as a delay in the maturation of the nervous system.
+At 5 years of age, approximately 16% of children wet the bed at least once a month.
+Males are twice as likely as females to wet the bed.
+By 6 years of age, only about 13% of children are bedwetters -- the large majority being boys.
+The percentage of all children who are bedwetters continues to diminish by 30% each year after 5 years of age.

 The fundamental problem for children with primary bedwetting is the inability to recognize messages of the nervous system sent by the full bladder to the sleep arousal centers of the brain while asleep.
 In addition, bladder capacity is often smaller in bedwetting children than in their peers.